aheissenberger/gatsby-starter-netlify-cms/src/content/sections/icoteam/index.md

         developments in the area of blockchain technology on the one hand, and to establish market development in new markets on the other hand while securing and expanding existing markets."
+    - image: /img/hermann_mini.jpg
+      name: Hermann Hauser
+      quote: >-
+        I do believe that new developments - such as blockchain technology - are crucial for the future of the financial industry.
+CONDA is not only pioneering the crowd investing landscape in several European countries, but also aiming to elevate current investment services to the next level by creating a decentralized network protocol.
 advisoryboard:
   members:
     - description: Tokenization Expert & Advisor